Not All Asians are the Same: A Disaggregated Approach to Identifying Anti-Asian Racism in Social Media: Related Work and Problem Statement

 \subsection{Online Hate/toxic Speech Research}

 Hate and toxic speech involves abusive and aggressive language that attacks a person or group based on attributes such as race, religion, ethnic origin, national origin, sex, disability, sexual orientation, or gender identity \cite{schmidt2017survey,elsherief2018hate,li2022anti,chandra2021virus}.
 Much effort in this research domain has been put on message discovery solutions based on natural language techniques and models to detect and classify hate speeches more efficiently \cite{zhao2021comparative,pronoza2021detecting,sridhar2022explaining,omar2022making}.
-Especially, deep learning has emerged as a powerful technique that learns hidden data representations and achieves better performance in detecting online hate speech \cite{relia2019race,li2022anti}.
-For example, one study proposed that the instance-based detection approach with state-of-the-art deep learning models significantly benefits from a combination of linguistic and sentiment features with BERT\footnote{Bidirectional Encoder Representations from Transformers \cite{devlin2019bert}} pre-training classification models by using the dataset of hate speech in Russian \cite{pronoza2021detecting}.
-Another study also suggested that BERT fine-tuning model performs better than feature-based approaches to automatically classifying toxic speech by training a Twitter corpus \cite{d2020bert}.
-Still another study compared the efficiency of deep learning models and found that BERT and RoBERTa \cite{liu2019roberta} generally outperform XLM\footnote{Cross-lingual language model \cite{conneau2019cross}} on toxic comment classification, and using a basic linear downstream structure outperforms complex ones such as Convolutional neural networks (CNNs) and Bidirectional-LSTM \cite{zhao2021comparative}.
-Meanwhile, many other embedding methods have also been proposed and examined.
-For example, one study utilized the approach of sub-identifying stereotypes to enhance the accuracy of hate speech detection \cite{warner2012detecting}.
-Another research proposed that knowledge-informed models have better performance and can generate detailed explanations of stereotypes in toxic speech compared to baselines \cite{sridhar2022explaining}.
-One study used adversarially generated examples to break speech detection classifiers, identify vulnerable spots, and retrain the language models, suggesting adversarial training as a new detection approach that helps to enhance the accuracy of hate speech classification \cite{omar2022making}.
-Meanwhile, instead of exploring novel methods and techniques, some researchers turned to examining the roles of demographic and media factors in detecting and identifying toxic speech \cite{waseem2016hateful,qayyum2018exploring}.
-For example, one study examined the demographic characteristics of hate speech posters and found that the differences in the demographic distribution (e.g., geography) have little to no positive effect on hate speech identification performance, except gender \cite{waseem2016hateful}.
+Especially, deep learning has emerged as a powerful technique that learns hidden data representations and achieves better performance in detecting online hate speech \cite{relia2019race,li2022anti}. {As a computational aide, state-of-the-art deep learning models such as BERT\footnote{Bidirectional Encoder Representations from Transformers \cite{devlin2019bert}}, a BERT fine-tuning model, RoBERTa \cite{liu2019roberta} have been extensively employed \cite{pronoza2021detecting,d2020bert}.}